JellyJoe198/macros/AutoHotkey/README.md

 ## Numpad Hotkeys
 This macro adds more functionality to my numpad, such as opening and closing browser tabs, copy/paste, ctrl z/y, music controls, and typing letters through keycodes (will be thumbscript in future version).
-For a full list of the included macros, see the `.ahk` file.<br>
+For a full list of the included hotkeys, see the `.ahk` file.<br>
 The layout of my numpad is shown below.

 <img src="https://github.com/JellyJoe198/python-macros/blob/master/AutoHotkey/Numpad%20layout.png?raw=true" alt="numpad layout" width="300"/>